 New facilities being planned include:

 - The Advanced Nuclear Materials Research Centre, which will combine the capabilities of existing but outdated facilities into a modern shielded facility and laboratory research complex.
-This new facility will allow further advancements in the nuclear science and technology program, as well as ongoing work in support of utilities as they look at reactor life extension and reliability.
+This new facility will allow further advancements in the nuclear science and technology program including in support of small modular reactor development and nuclear safety and security.
+It will also enable ongoing work in support of utilities as they look at reactor life extension and reliability.

 - The Logistics/Warehouse Building will facilitate shipping and receiving at the Chalk River site.
 Located at the outer gate area, the building features an attached security entrance and receiving area for all visitors and contractors.
 The facility will increase security at the outer area of the site and reduce the need for non-CNL staff to be on site, thereby reducing administrative costs, improving logistics productivity and efficiency, improving inventory efficiency, and reducing site traffic and congestion.

 - The Business Hub will provide office space to accommodate current and future staffing projections at CNL.
 With a number of older buildings currently housing staff which are slated for decommissioning, and the overall dependence on trailer systems for office space, the Business Hub will fill the space gap for the long-term.